 Return from a leave of absence may require notification to registrar's office staff to be able to register for classes for the semester of return.
 Following a return from a leave of absence, students will still complete program requirements as established in the university catalog in effect at the time they were admitted to the institution.
-Students who are readmitted to the university following withdrawal must complete the program requirements as established in the university catalog in effect the semester of readmission.
+Students who are readmitted to the university following withdrawal must complete the program requirements as established in the university catalog in effect of the university catalog in effect of the university following withdrawal must complete the program requirements as established in the university catalog in effect the semester of readmission.